Aurore Gagnon: 2005 film

-In 2004, a new film about Aurore Gagnon was announced; it was produced by Denise Robert and directed by Luc Dionne.
+In 2004, a new film about Aurore Gagnon was announced; titled Aurore, it was produced by Denise Robert and directed by Luc Dionne.
 In September of that year, about 10,000 child actresses auditioned for the role of Aurore; the role eventually went to Marianne Fortier, who was ten years old at the time.

 The film was released on 8 July 2005.
 Acting alongside Fortier were Serge Postigo as Télesphore Gagnon, Hélène Bourgeois-Leclerc as Marie-Anne Houde, Sarah-Jeanne Labrosse as Marie-Jeanne Gagnon, Yves Jacques as Father Antoine Leduc, and Rémy Girard as Justice of the Peace Oréus Mailhot.
 Like the 1951 film, the 2005 film was a box office hit, making a total of CA$972,582 during the first weekend of showings; at the time, this was a summer record for a Québécois film.

 The 2005 film is noteworthy for implying that the village priest, Ferdinand Massé (named Antoine Leduc in the film), was complicit in Aurore's death, which is false.
 In the film, Leduc repeatedly claims that Aurore is a difficult child as well as a compulsive liar; he also dismisses other villagers' concerns for Aurore and even discourages them from intervening.

+2020 film

+In 2020, a horror film titled Curse of Aurore was released.
+The film uses the Aurore Gagnon case as a backstory for its fictional events set in the present.
+Curse of Aurore tells the story of a group of friends who travel to Fortierville to investigate the Aurore Gagnon case for their film project.